mvolkmann/blog/src/rust.md

 ## Conditional Logic

 The most common way to implement conditional logic is with an `if` expressions.
+The expression after the `if` keyword must evaluate to a `bool` value.
-The condition is not surrounded by parentheses and code to be executed must be surrounded curly brackets, even if there is only one statement or expression.
+It is not surrounded by parentheses and code to be executed must be surrounded curly brackets, even if there is only one statement or expression.
 For example: